quii/learn-go-with-tests/intro-to-generics.md

 To write generic functions in Go, you need to provide "type parameters" which is just a fancy way of saying "describe your generic type and give it a label".

 In our case the type of our type parameter is [`comparable`](https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md#comparable-types-in-constraints) and we've given it the label of `T`.
-This label then lets us describe the types for the arguments to our function.
+This label then lets us describe the types for the arguments to our function (`got, want T`).

-We're using `comparable` because we want to describe to the compiler that we wish to use the `==` and `!=` operators - we want to compare!
+We're using `comparable` because we want to describe to the compiler that we wish to use the `==` and `!=` operators on things of type `T` in our function, we want to compare!
 If you try changing the type to `any`,

 ```go
 func AssertNotEqual[T any](got, want T) {